litarusso/House-Pricing/README.md

 ### Definitions:

-Mean Absolute Error (MEA): Measures the difference between the predicted and true value.
+Mean Absolute Error (MAE): Measures the difference between the predicted and true value.
 It is a useful metric, as it provides a sense of magnitude of errors in the predictions.
 A lower MAE value indicates a better fit between the predicted and true values, whereas a higher MAE value indicates a worse fit.
 It should be noted that the MAE is sensitive to outliers, so the distribution of data and presence of outliers should be taken into consideration when interpreting the MAE value.

 Mean Squared Error (MSE): A measure of the average of the squared differences between the predicted and true values.
 Commonly used to evaluate the performance of a model.
 Just like the MEA, a low MSE indicates a better fit between the predicted and true values, and vice versa for a high MSE.

 Root Mean Squared Error (RMSE): A measure of the differences between values (sample and population values) predicted by a model and the true values.
 RMSE follows the same rules as the MAE and MSE where a low RMSE value indicates a better fit between predicted and true values, and a higher RMSE indicates a worse fit.

 R-Squared: Represents the proportion of the variance in the dependent variable that is predictable from the independent variables.
 Ranges from 0 to 1, where 0 means the model cannot explain any of the variability of the response data, and 1 means the model can explain the variability.
 A higher R-Squared value indicates a better fit between the predicted and true values, whereas a lower R-Squared indicates a worse fit.